-Oil paints offer a richness of colour and their surface allows the creation of beautiful textures.
+There's an unwarranted mystique around oil painting that has put some artists off from exploring them.
+If you know the right oil painting techniques (opens in new tab), this medium offers a richness of colour and beautiful surface textures.
 You can paint thick or thin, directly or use glazes.
 Oils can be used on paper, wood, metal, plastic, canvas and many other surfaces.

 01. A spectrum of colours(opens in new tab)

 There are hundreds of colours to choose from (find the right brand in our best oil paints guide), but start with a basic palette that covers the spectrum to give you a good mix of warm and cool hues.
 Most art materials are sold in at least two grades: student and professional.
 Whenever possible, purchase professional-grade materials as they almost always last longer and the paint goes further.
 Pro-grade oils also contain more pigment, which will result in more accurate colour mixing, and will be resistant to fading in sunlight.